-If you would like to receive this Product Guide in large print or braille please contact us on the details shown above.
+If you would like to receive this Product Guide in large print, braille or in another language please contact us on the details shown above.

 Other information

 Your client category

 We are required to categorise our clients and this determines the level of detail and information that you will receive.
 We will treat you as a 'Retail Client' in respect of the services we will provide you, which means that you will benefit from the highest level of consumer protection.